Evan M. Holober

 Associate

-Evan received his Bachelor of Arts in political science from University of California, Santa Barbara and his J.D. from Washington University in St. Louis School of Law.
-While in law school, Evan competed in the school’s Environmental Moot Court competition, winning the best brief and best oral argument awards.
-He was also a member of the school’s Environmental Moot Court team.
+Evan received his B.A. in political science from University of California, Santa Barbara and his J.D. from Washington University in St. Louis School of Law.

 Publications